Exit Criteria Explained: Ensuring Quality in Every Software Release

 • Handling Unresolved Defects: Develop a defect triage process to resolve issues.
 Define clear thresholds for acceptable defect levels to maintain project momentum.

 • Automating Criteria Measurement: Invest in automation tools and training to streamline the measurement of test criteria.
-This ensures consistency and efficiency in project.
+This ensures consistency and efficiency in the project.

 Consequences of Not Meeting Exit Criteria